 These bacteria act as balancing agents for non-friendly, pathogenic, gut-bacteria such as Candida or E. coli.
 When the “good-guys” are not present enough, a number of bacteria-related health problems such as digestive upset, headaches, sluggishness, irritability, cadidiasis (an overgrowth of the bacteria Candida albicans), and even anxiety can ensue.

 Lactobacillus acidophilus is, quite possibly, the strongest of our probiotic fighters.
 Studies show that L. acidophilus actually creates a natural form of antibiotics in the body .
-This natural antibiotic increases our ability to produce antimicrobial action against the pathogens in the food we eat, the air we breath, and the things we come in contact with.
+This increases our ability to defend against the pathogens in the food we eat, the air we breath, and the things we come in contact with.
 Stress, unhealthy lifestyles, and most importantly, unhealthy acidic diets, destroy our natural amounts of probiotics.
 In this sense, it is a great idea to add a probiotic supplement to your diet.

 The Health Benefits of Probiotics

-The following health benefits are associated with the intake of daily doses of probiotics .
+The following health benefits are associated with the intake of daily servings of probiotics .

 - Enhanced immune system response

-- Reduces negative affects of taking many types of antibiotics
+- Alleviates negative affects of taking many types of antibiotics

 - Calms colon irritation following surgery